mexbeb/wavtrigger-dmi/README.md

 ![6](https://github.com/mexbeb/wavtrigger-dmi/assets/74735686/d6c77858-7176-4d1b-9b8b-afe3b40737fa)

 Here you can select which drum out will be your sidechain out.
-This can be used as an input when using compressor and/or ducker modules
+This can be used as an input for compressor and/or ducker modules

 ### **Save Kit**